pancsta/asyncmachine-go/docs/manual.md

-While it's perfectly possible to operate on pure string names for state names (e.g. for prototyping), it's not type safe, leads to errors, doesn't support godoc, nor looking for references in IDEs. [`/tools/cmd/am-gen`](/tools/cmd/am-gen/README.md) will generate a conventional type-safe states file, along with inheriting from predefined state machines.
+While it's perfectly possible to operate on pure string names for state names (e.g. for prototyping), it's not type safe, leads to errors, doesn't support godoc, nor looking for references in IDEs. [`/tools/cmd/am-gen`](/tools/cmd/am-gen/README.md) will generate a conventional type-safe schema file, along with inheriting from predefined state machines.
 It also aliases common functions to manipulates state lists, relations, and structure.
 After the initial bootstrapping, the file should be edited manually.

-**Example** - using am-gen to bootstrap a states file
+**Example** - using am-gen to bootstrap a schema file

 ```go
 package states